 How it went

 The MetaboLight project has been one of our most rewarding projects to date.
-Through it we’ve gained huge insight, both about UCL’s research and in terms of the process of public engagement.
-The project has rapidly gained momentum since its launch, with establishments now even requesting ‘MetaboLight visits’ having heard of its success.
+Through it we’ve gained huge insight, both about UCL’s research, and about how to succeed in science public engagement.
+The project has rapidly gained momentum since its launch, with establishments now requesting ‘MetaboLight visits’ having heard of its success.

 An undoubted reason for MetaboLight’s popularity as been the energy and enthusiasm invested by the UCL team, and the strong working relationship we’ve established with them.
 By sharing the design process with the team and with potential audiences at every stage, we’ve been able to address a range of feedback that ensured our outputs were thoroughly tried and tested before being implemented.